 Location-wise, Hotel Elim is a long way from the port.
 For travellers taking a boat to Karimunjawa, this hotel therefore may not be the best option.
 There are other reasonably-priced hotels much closer to the port, such as the Samudra Hotel.

-If you enjoyed Hotel Elim Jepara, you may also like:
+If you enjoyed Hotel Elim Jepara, check out our Central Java Travel Plan.
+You may also like: